-Key parameters of the Amber Rail Freight Corridor No 11, which shall be established according to its legal base the Commission Implementing Decision EU 2017/177 of 31 January 2017 on the compliance with Article 5 of Regulation (EU) No 913/2010 of the European Parliament and of the Council, consist of data of principal, diversionary and connecting lines.
+Key parameters of the Amber Rail Freight Corridor No 11, which were established according to its legal base the Commission Implementing Decision EU 2017/177 of 31 January 2017 on the compliance with Article 5 of RFC Regulation of the European Parliament and of the Council, consist of data of principal, diversionary and connecting lines.

-The total length of the Amber RFC No 11 is 3358,455 km.
-The Polish side plans to extend the Amber corridor network with newly constructed principal routes Nowy Sacz - Kraków and Radom - Warszawa in the future.
-The length of the new sections will be 198,487 kms.
-Slovenia plans to build the second railroad line Koper - Divača.
+The total length of the RFC Amber No 11 is 3358,455 km.
+The Polish side plans to extend the Amber corridor network with newly constructed principal routes Nowy Sacz - Kraków and Radom - Warszawa inthe future.
+The length of the future sections will be 198,487 kms.
+Slovenia plans to build the second railroadline Koper - Divača.
 The newly constructed section will be double track line, part of the RFC's principle route in length of 27,100 km.
-The total length of the Amber RFC will reach 3584,042 kms in the target state.
+The total length of the RFC Amber will reach 3584,042 kms in the target state.